Seitenbau/mix-n-mock/doc/usage.md

     $ npm start -- --restart foo bar

 Note that the extra `--` is mandatory for `npm start`.

+## HTTPS certificates

+If you run an https server with an invalid certificate, your browser will complain about that.
+You have two options:

+* Either, ignore that warning.
+Anyway, depending on your website, you may run into trouble with the browser’s security mechanism that aims to protect you from malicious content.
+* Or, install the corresponding *root certificate*.
+This certificate is required to tell your browser that the website's certificate is ok.
+It must be installed manually.

+mix-n-mock comes with a certificate pair, one for the server, and one corresponding root certificate.
+Note that these certificates are only valid for the precise name `localhost`, so `127.0.0.1` or similar won't work.

+The certificates are located in `/src/sslcert`.
+See [sslcert/README.html](../src/sslcert/README.html) on how to install the root certificate.
+When you start mix-n-mock using the `sslPort` option, it will automatically use the server certificate.

 <!-- GH-2 -->
 TODO: write the rest of this